-As required by law, the district will work with homeless children and youth and unaccompanied youth (collectively, "homeless students") as well as their families or legal guardians to provide stability in school attendance and other services.
-Special attention will be given to ensuring the enrollment and attendance of homeless students not currently attending school.
-Homeless students will be provided district services for which they are eligible, including Head Start and comparable pre-school programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs, gifted and talented programs, school nutrition programs, summer programming and extracurricular activities.
+The goal of the McKinney-Vento Homeless Education Assistance Act is to ensure that each homeless child or youth has equal access to the same free, appropriate public education.
+To the extent practical and as required by law, the district will work with homeless students and their families to provide stability in school attendance and other services.
+Homeless students will be provided district services for which they are eligible, including Head Start and comparable Pre-School programs, Title I, similar state programs, special education, bilingual education, vocational and technical education programs gifted and talented programs and school nutrition programs.
+The Fall River Public Schools' Homeless Education Policy addresses the following key components of me McKinney-Vento Act.